www.scantips.com

 The selections above provide the possible camera settings.
 Half stops are marked with *½.

 Just for a reference, the brightest sun in the clearest sky will be right at EV 15 at ISO 100.
-Normal conditions might often be 1/3 EV less.
+Normal bright conditions might often be 1/3 EV less (humidity, haze, etc).

-The calculator range of Nominals is outrageously large, but not quite infinite.
+The calculator range of Nominals is ostentatiously large, but not quite infinite.

-The wide range prevents most extreme computed settings from going out of range, but extremes could still make that possible.
+The wide range prevents most extreme computed settings from going out of range, but extremes could still make that possible, which might take a couple of tries.

 In the calculator: